 In February 2015, it was national news when Ashley Graham – a “plus size” model made it into the Sports Illustrated swimsuit issue.
 (For the record, she didn’t make it in the issue.
 She was the spokesmodel for an ad for Swimsuits For All which ran in the issue.)
 In an article I was reading, she was labeled as a “size-16 beauty.”
 She was quoted as saying: “Jennifer Lawrence is the media's poster girl for curves — she's tiny.
 There needs to be more education in schools, because that's where eating disorders start.
 It's not just about being healthy; it's also about loving who you are."

 And Ms. Graham is right.
 Earlier that year, Jennifer Lawrence was labeled as “curvy” and did a picture shoot with a boa constrictor.
 I think it is the new socially acceptable way of calling a girl “fat” much the same way that “thug” has now replaced describing someone without using the N-word.
 But if you think Jennifer Lawrence is fat, you have a seriously skewed view.
+And then lo and behold, last week, guess who is featured on the cover of the 2016 Sports Illustrated swimsuit issue.
+Yep, Ashley Graham.
+And you better believe she looks amazing!

 Yes, I will go on record that Ashley Graham is an amazingly beautiful woman.
 She is billed as a size 16 but she can wear a bikini and make it look good.
 To paraphrase Walder Frey, I bet when she takes that dress off everything stays right where it is.